griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 ## Overview

-A [Task](../../reference/griptape/tasks/index.md) is a purpose-built objective for the Large Language Model (LLM).
+A [Task](../../reference/griptape/tasks/index.md) is a purpose-built abstraction for the Large Language Model (LLM).
 Griptape offers various types of Tasks, each suitable for specific use cases.

 ## Context